 Bringing together a workforce that has a variety of perspectives, experiences, lived experiences and is representative of the communities that organizations serve is the comparative advantage of diversity.
 You can expect more information on how our personal biases (because we all have them!) influence workplace decisions and ways business leaders can minimize the impact of unconscious bias.

 3. Supporting Gender Identity and Expression

-Gender identity and gender expression/presentation has been a much-talked-about subject in recent years, with a rising awareness of the challenges faced by employees who do not identify with their sex assigned at birth.
+Gender identity and gender expression/presentation have been a much-talked-about subject in recent years, with rising awareness of the challenges faced by employees who do not identify with their sex assigned at birth.
 In September, Merriam-Webster recognized “they” as a singular, non-gender-specific pronoun.

 Organizations around the country—from retail settings like Target to corporations—are grappling with issues related to the use of gender-specific restrooms, many simply offering gender-neutral options.
 HR departments are focused on providing healthcare benefits that are inclusive of employees who are transitioning.
 Managers are in need of education around the language and their responsibility related to an employees’ gender identity and expression.

 As the movement to recognize and accept transgendered and gender non-binary employees continue, 2020 is likely to see more focus on updating diversity, equity, and inclusion training along with a need to have internal conversations and education around gender-inclusivity.

 4. Shifting From Diversity and Inclusion to Diversity, Equity, and Inclusion

 The past few years have brought to the forefront that a focus on diversity, or increasing representation of people from various backgrounds, perspectives, and experiences, is only part of the equation.
 Inclusion, making space and amplifying the voices of everyone in the workplace, equally, is another.
 Both of these concepts will remain a top focus for organizations in 2020.